Contact Email: allergyfreealaska(at)gmail.com

 Unfortunately, there isn’t a day that goes by that I don’t feel some sort of pain, although my pain varies from annoying to very intense and painful, depending on weather, stress, and what I’ve eaten.
 Thankfully, my quality of life improved tremendously by simply changing my diet and I still haven’t suffered joint damage because of my PsA, which is such an incredible blessing!

-When I was first diagnosed with psoriatic arthritis by a rheumatologist in 2009 I was prescribed different oral medications to alleviate my symptoms (first sulfasalazine and then methotrexate, both are low dose chemotherapy drugs).
+When I was first diagnosed with psoriatic arthritis by a rheumatologist in 2009 I was prescribed different oral medications to alleviate my symptoms.
 They did not work and my arthritis continued to progress.
 My doctor wanted to then try TNF blockers (which are genetically engineered drugs given by injection and are very expensive), but after reading the list of side effects (suppressing the immune system, cancer, hepatitis B, etc.) I decided they weren’t for me.

 At that point in time, I was in so much pain I could hardly get out of bed in the morning to get my youngest daughter from her crib.
 It was awful.
 I remember lying in bed sobbing, in horrible pain, and feeling absolutely helpless and incapable of taking care of my own children.
 On a whim and a prayer, I made an appointment with a naturopathic physician I found online.
-I was so incredibly desperate for help when I walked in Dr. Amy Chadwick’s office at Soaring Crane Clinic.
-I was prepared to do/give up whatever she wanted me to (coffee being my only exception).
-Dr. Amy put me on what’s called the “Anti-Inflammatory” diet.
+I was so incredibly desperate for help when I walked into the physician’s clinic that I was prepared to do/give up whatever she wanted me to (coffee being my only exception).
+My naturopath put me on what’s called the “Anti-Inflammatory” diet.
 I went from eating anything and everything I wanted to becoming gluten, dairy, soy, corn, tomato, potato, orange/grapefruit, peanut, white rice, and refined sugar free overnight – totally cold turkey.
-It was a shock to my system to say the least, but Dr. Amy also loaded me up with probiotics and other homeopathics to try to boost and balance out my system.
+It was a shock to my system to say the least, but I also loaded up on probiotics and other homeopathics to try to boost and balance out my system.

 My body went through an intensive detox period, but after about two weeks, I gradually started feeling better and gaining more energy.
 Getting out of bed in the morning wasn’t such a chore.
 As more time went on, I continued to feel better.
 I still had pain and inflammation, but the pain wasn’t as great as what it was prior to starting my new “diet.”
 It wasn’t a cure, but it gave me the ability to function.

 When I was diagnosed with Spondylitis in May 2012, I was so incredibly sick (I lost around 10 lbs in less than a month because the pain was so intense) that I decided to try one of the TNF blocker medications I so desperately wanted to avoid.
-I was on Humira for nearly 3 months; I appreciated the energy it gave me, but it made me sick (horrible IBS issues).
-I stopped taking it and will continue to remain medication free for as long as I possibly can.
+I was on one nearly 3 months until I had to quit taking it as it made me horribly ill.
+I also tried a 2nd, different, TNF blocker and had the same type of reaction.

-I don’t know what the future holds for my body (joint replacement surgeries, a ruptured Achilles, a fused spine, etc.), but I have peace in knowing I’m doing as much as I can to keep my body healthy and low in inflammation.
-This isn’t a diet for me anymore; it’s a lifestyle – something I will continue for the rest of my life.
+I don’t know what the future holds for my body, but I have peace in knowing I’m doing as much as I can to keep my body healthy and low in inflammation.
+Being gluten-free and dairy-free isn’t a diet for me anymore; it’s a lifestyle – something I will continue for the rest of my life.